 Park Hopping is dictated by capacity, so those rules could be relaxed literally any time now.

 However, loosening Park Hopping rules may not be viewed as a high priority by Disney.
 Additionally, it might be advantageous for the company to maintain the existing policy to help control crowds and attendance.
-It’s also a good way of managing the number of guests attempting to enter the second virtual queue entry time for Star Wars: Rise of the Resistance.
+It also might result in longer visits or length of stay.

 Will Minnie Vans return?